KittapatR/numerical_analysis/README.md

 In this repository, mentioned numerical methods are as the following:
 1. Solution to Non-Linear Equations (Root finding algorithm)
 2. Solving Linear System
-3. Polynomial Interpolation
+3. Curve Fitting Algorithms and Polynomial Interpolation
 4. Numerical Integration
 5. Initial Value Problem
-6. Curve Fitting Algorithms

 This repository considers a numerical method in two perspectives.
 First, theoretical analysis will consider about rate of convergence, time complexity, and related theorem w/ necessary proofs.
 Second, computational analysis will consider the algorithm and implementations in Python script as available in .ipynb for each chapter.